top of page

 30DF346F-B9D4-4A20-9624-21CBB037580B_edited.jpg

-Dr. Dunham-Snary has been patiently waiting to launch this page of the lab's website!
-Talented trainees will be added to this section of the lab website upon graduation from Team MitoMetabLab.
+Welcome to Dr. Dunham-Snary's favourite page of the lab's website!
+Talented trainees are added to this section of the lab website upon graduation from Team MitoMetabLab.
 A number of dedicated, bright trainees have already graduated once and have chosen MitoMetabLab for their graduate studies.

 Dr. Dunham-Snary looks forward to adding these students to the Hall of Fame TWICE!